claudekit / tools / graphify

 Turn any folder of code, SQL schemas, R scripts, shell scripts, docs, papers, images, or videos into a queryable knowledge graph.
 App code + database schema + infrastructure in one graph.

-uv (recommended) $ uv tool install graphifyy && graphify install
+$ uv tool install graphifyy && graphify install copy

 What it does